KVM1L03/Endlesspedia/README.md

 - Python

 ## 📌 Future Improvements
+- 💵 Connection with Google AdSense
-- 🌟 Leaderboard to track best times
+- 🌟 User sessions and Leaderboard to track best times
 - 🎨 UI enhancements and animations
 - 📖 More data sources for definitions
 - 📱 Mobile App